1 Day in Rome Itinerary Roaming Through Italy’s Capital

 Pro Tip:

-A “latte” in Italy just refers to a glass of milk, so if you’re intending for some espresso to be served in your cup don’t make the €8 mistake I did and be sure to order a “caffè latte
+A “latte” in Italy is just a glass of milk, so if you’re intending for some espresso to be served in your cup don’t make the €8 mistake I did and be sure to order a “caffè latte

 Trevi Fountain